-When patients are discharged from the McCollough Plastic Surgery Clinic or hospital, most go to one of the villas located on the campus at the McCollough Institute or to a nearby hotel, with a professional sitter or caregiver.
+When patients are discharged from the Clinic or hospital, they most go to one of the villas located on the same campus as McCollough Plastic Surgery, i.e., the McCollough Institute, with a professional sitter or caregiver.

-We strongly recommend that you remain either on the McCollough Institute Campus or on the Craft Farms Resort at The Marriott Courtyard.
+We strongly recommend that you remain either on The McCollough Institute Campus or on the Craft Farms Resort at The Marriott Courtyard.
 Patients who do, tend to have a smoother post-operative course.
 Travel should be kept at an absolute minimum for the first 24-36 hours following surgery.
 We will be happy to counsel with you at your consultation about your travel plans.

 In any respect, we strongly urge you to hire a private duty caregiver (from a pool of post-operative nurses and assistants, who have cared for patients who have had the same operation you have had).
 The caregiver should stay with you at least the first night after your surgery.
-A family member, or friend, may also stay with you and your aide, but we strongly recommend someone who has cared for patients who have had the same procedures as you, be with you the night following surgery.
+A family member, or friend, may also stay with you n a villa and your aide, but we strongly recommend someone who has cared for patients who have had the same procedures as you, be with you the night following surgery.

-Post-operative caregivers are not agents or employees of McCollough Plastic Surgery Clinic, or the McCollough Institute.
+Post-operative caregivers are not agents or employees of McCollough Plastic Surgery.
 Some are nurses; others are experienced in providing the necessary post-operative care that make patients comfortable.
 Our staff can assist you in contracting with prospective caregivers.

 In order to insure their privacy, many patients who live in the Gulf Coast area find it more convenient to be "away from home" while they are recovering from surgery.
-These patients may stay in one of the villas at the McCollough Institute (see page 17), a nearby hotel, or condominium.
+These patients may stay in one of the villas at The McCollough Institute (see page 12), a nearby hotel, or condominium.